RwwIT28/lab-for-free-with-github-desktop/README.md

 # lab-for-free-with-github-desktop
-writing with desktop for github idonTknowHowtodelete is this the blog for git hub? <br>
+is this the blog for git hub? <br>
-what the different thing with tistory or blolspot we have to attaging a tag the name of br
+what the different thing with tistory or blolspot <br>
+we have to attaging a tag the name of br <br>
+i just will using blog flatform...